-Below you will find some general IT-related information that is good for anyone to know.
+All electronic communications can be tampered with or be faked, including phone calls and videos.
+Below you will find some related general information that is good for anyone to know.

 Are you aware that Dutch Rijkmuseum Twenthe was scammed out of 2.66 million euros when criminals hijacked an e-mail communication with a British art dealer?
 E-mail hijacking is a very common occurrence, according to this January 2020 article in Dutch major newspaper TROUW: